stfxecutables/model_variance/drafts/details.md

 **Above: Gross accuracy distributions**: Each row shows a different data perturbation scheme, and each column shows a different hparam perturbation scheme.
 A subplot title of "None" indicates no perturbation, so the upper left subplot is no perturbation of any kind.
+Gross accuracy distributions differ more depending on the hparam perturbation method than on the data perturbation method (i.e. scanning the eyes horizontally across the above grids results in more variation than vertical scans).

 ---

-Also, gross accuracy distributions differ more depending on the hparam perturbation method than on the data perturbation method (i.e. scanning the eyes horizontally across the above grids results in more variation than vertical scans).
-You can also see this in the below figures which lump together (ignore) hparam perturbation choices
+You can see a similar pattern (irrelevance of data perturbation relative to hparam perturbation) in the below figures which lump together (ignore) hparam perturbation choices:

 |Anneal | Vehicle|
 |--|--|